Breathing and Scuba Buoyancy

-Breathing plays a critical role in scuba buoyancy control.
-As we breath, the inflation and deflation of our lungs is continually affecting our buoyancy, but providing the breathing remains steady, slow and controlled it is rarely noticeable on a scuba dive.
+Breathing and scuba buoyancy control are inexorably connected.
+As we breathe, the inflation and deflation of our lungs are continually affecting our buoyancy, but providing the breathing remains steady, slow and controlled it is barely noticeable on a scuba dive.

 The human lungs have a relatively large capacity (4-6 litres on average).
 Of that total capacity, there is a ‘tidal volume’ that varies as we inhale and exhale normally (0.5 litres avg).
 A set volume of about 1 litre (called residual volume) always remains, as our lungs cannot completely collapse on exhalation.